dekuNukem/daytripper/mysterious_glitch.md

 From now on...

-* Insulating material will be added between the battery and circuit board
+* Insulating materials will be added between the battery and circuit board

 * Visual inspection will be carried out to spot problem boards before shipping